 Driving through several tiny Berber villages, we continued on until we reached Ourika valley.
 A river snaked its way through the village and a waterfall ran into the fast-moving river.
 We crossed the river on a rickety bridge and hiked up to the first level of the waterfall on a rocky trail passing huge boulders.

 It was a lovely setting, but was slightly spoiled by the crowds of day trippers from Marrakech and a fair amount of rubbish that had been dumped alongside the trail.
 The driver had passed us onto a guide.
 It was the type of situation that we were always resistant to, as we liked to be independent, especially with something as straightforward as a short hike.

 Afterwards, we sat at a cafe, having a drink with our driver.
 We headed back, stopping off at a place selling essential oils and perfumes (again, not out of choice).
-It was an enjoyable day and we saw some nice scenery but due to time restrictions on this trip, we weren’t able to see as much of the mountains as we would have liked to.
+It was, however, an enjoyable day and we saw some nice scenery.
+However, due to time restrictions on this trip, we sadly weren’t able to see as much of the mountains as we would have liked to.